jwodder/query-issues/README.md

 `orgs-with-issues`
 ------------------

-    cargo run [--release] -p orgs-with-issues
+    cargo run [--release] -p orgs-with-issues <owner> ...

-Performs a paginated batch query to fetch all (public etc.) repositories belonging to a hardcoded set of owners; for each repository, the first page of open issues is also queried at the same time.
+Performs a paginated batch query to fetch all (public etc.) repositories belonging to the owners specified on the command line; for each repository, the first page of open issues is also queried at the same time.
 Then, all repositories that still have more open issues are queried repeatedly in batches to get their remaining pages of open issues.

 The key difference from `orgs-then-issues` is that this command fetches a page of issues for each repository as part of the same requests that fetch the